xixi-cathy/GRPath/README.md

 ## Example

-You may download the demo_data and run:
+You may download the code and demo_data, and run:

 ```sh
 bash predict_region_variant_egene.sh